emperorofmars/nna-blender/readme.md

 * NNA JSON definition: object name collision handling
 * Name definition tooling
 * Perhaps the ability to serialize JSON components to the node directly.
 Will be annoying for bones.

+---

+I am disgusted by myself for making this.

+Cheers!

+Or something.